FedEx to end ground delivery business with Amazon

 The announcement Wednesday comes two months after FedEx already terminated its air delivery contract with Amazon.
 FedEx said dumping Amazon is part of its plan to go after more e-commerce deliveries from other companies.

-Traditional retailers like Walmart and Target want to sell more of their goods online, which allows FedEx to distance itself from Amazon.com without suffering the same competitive damage it might once have.
+Traditional retailers like Walmart and Target want to sell more of their goods online, which in turn allows FedEx to distance itself from Amazon.com without suffering the same competitive damage it might once have.

 "This does not come as a surprise to us," Citi Research analyst Christian Wetherbee said in a note to clients.
 "The company is clearly trying to move away from its partnership with Amazon and we believe it is using this move as a selling point to win new non-Amazon business."